alamgir8/Fast-rider/README.md

 4. I make some fakeData for use home component rider with image title and id

 5. Use Bootstrap for design and also used react hook form in destination form.

+6. If going in destination route without selection ride option then it will not show destination card after searching.

+7. Added google map by iframe, it works properly.